brianlinUM/youtube-timestamps/README.md

 - **v0.1.1**: released April 4th, 2021.
 Fixes a content script issue.
 - **v0.2.0**: released April 11th, 2021.
 Improves UI and supports custom labels for timestamps.
 - **v0.2.1**: released May 6th, 2021.
 Fixes issue when adding timestamp if content script is not loaded.
-- **v0.3.0**: Work in progress.
-Refactors popup instance (non-persistent) data store to Vuex for more maintainable code.
 - **v1.0.0**: released August 31st, 2021.
 First release on chrome store.
 Added various UX improvements, including search filter, success confirmation popup, and ordering of video list by title.
 Changed extension name to "YouTube Time Labels".